BodiAugustus/ashley_defi/README.md

 #4.
 Downloaded npm install react-icons --save.
 Created socials data, imported react icon for each link.
 Added title to index.js in root using imported Head.
 Setup skelaton for Navbar component.

 #5.
 Worked on building out the Navbar component.
 Added custom config to tailwind.config.js for smaller screens.

+#6.
+Continued building out Navbar, specifically the links and mobile responsiveness.
+Created _document.js file and imported a Google Fonts type by adding an extension to the tailwind.config.js file.
+Brought in color scheme.